ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I hung on every word Jonathan had to say.
 As the half-hour session wrapped, Jonathan said he had to catch a flight, and somewhat hurriedly ran out of the room.
 I looked down at my notebook, processed that I had taken three pages of notes in the last thirty minutes, then stood up from my chair and ran after him.

 I managed to catch him just as he was getting into a yellow cab.
 Somewhat exasperated, Jonathan asked me what I wanted.
 I asked if he did private coaching.
 He replied, Ask the summit organizers to connect us.
 Cleverly, he didn't commit one way or another to coaching on the spot, leaving himself the opportunity to do due diligence on me via First Round before deciding if I was worth his time.
 Luckily for me, when I asked First Round to put us in touch, the contact said nice enough things about me that Jonathan agreed to an introductory coaching session.
+Jonathan and I would go on to work together for many years, across multiple companies, and I can confidently say that his mentorship was invaluable in my leadership journey

 ### 1:1 MEETINGS